- Trade topics

 Export restrictions (sanctions) on dual-use and sensitive technology

-In specific cases, additional EU restrictive measures (’sanctions’) may apply to dual-use exports.
+In certain, additional EU restrictive measures (’sanctions’) may apply to dual-use exports.

 More information on dual-use export controls